ckarnam/CSCI8910-ProjectStatusTracker/README.md

 This project repo is created for the course CSCI 8910 - ProjectStatusTracker

-rvenkat - adding changes to .md rhan-solo - adding updates to .md
+rvenkat - (developer)adding changes to .md
+rhan-solo - (Developer)adding updates to .md
+ckarnam - (developer) adding change